DanielBeckDK/virtualWhiteboard/README.md

 5: login credentials for users can be found in document userCreds.txt

 The site can also be viewed live at https://danielbeck.dk

+note: The project requires PHP 8:0 due to use of the str_contains() function.